-The agent fees were paid to the Securities Lending Agent by the Company and represented 40% of the gross securities lending income net of withholding taxes through to March 31, 2020, and 35% of the gross securities lending income net of withholding taxes thereafter.
+The agent fees were paid to the Securities Lending Agent by the Company and represented 35% of the gross securities lending income net of withholding taxes.

 7. Withholding tax expense:

 Certain dividend income received by the Company is subject to withholding tax imposed in the country of origin.
 During the period, withholding tax rates were between 0% and 35% (2021 - between 0% and 35%).